bettermusic/studio/README.md

-# PraiseCharts Studio
+# BetterMusic Studio

-What will become the open source design system for PraiseCharts, featuring a suite of tools to be used for creating, editing and playing music.
+What will become the open source design system for BetterMusic, featuring a suite of tools to be used for creating, editing and playing music.
 Including the most robust chordpro editor, a cross platform PDF viewer, multitrack player.

 Tools used: